heimskr/game3/README.md

 ## Contribution Ideas
 If you'd like to contribute, here are some ideas, ordered roughly from easiest to hardest.

+- Don't use AI.
+At all.
+It's not that hard.
+Slop PRs will be reported as spam.
 - Improve the shading of the flower sprites `flower1_*` and `flower5_*` in `/resources/tileset`.
 - Make animals useful.
 	- For example, add a shears tool that can be used to get wool from sheep.